edespino/cloudberry-site/docs/sql-stmts/alter-table.md

 ## Description

 `ALTER TABLE` changes the definition of an existing table.
 There are several subforms described below.
 Note that the lock level required may differ for each subform.
 An `ACCESS EXCLUSIVE` lock is acquired unless explicitly noted.
-When multiple subcommands are provided, Cloudberry Database acquires the strictest lock required by any subcommand.
+When multiple subcommands are provided, Apache Cloudberry acquires the strictest lock required by any subcommand.

 **`ADD COLUMN [ IF NOT EXISTS ]`**